prkumar/uplink/README.rst

 **Michael Kennedy** (`@mkennedy`_), host of `Talk Python`_ and `Python Bytes`_ podcasts-

-    Of course our first reaction when consuming HTTP resources in Python is to reach for requests.
-But for *structured* APIs, we often want more than ad-hoc calls to requests.
+    Of course our first reaction when consuming HTTP resources in Python is to reach for Requests.
+But for *structured* APIs, we often want more than ad-hoc calls to Requests.
 We want a client-side API for our apps.
 Uplink is the quickest and simplest way to build just that client-side API.
     Highly recommended.